extism/proposals/EIP-008-plugin-call-ergonomics.md

 ## Purpose

-Evaluate possible improvements to the ergonomics of calling plugins.
+Evaluate possible improvements to the ergonomics of calling plugin functions.

 Some notes for discussion: